 - Keep a daily journal

-- Volunteer at a non-profit every month
+- Volunteer at a non-profit every week or month

 What Are S.M.A.R.T Goals?